larson-group/clubb_release/tuner/README.md

 - `fill(pending_samples, capacity)` proposes samples until the pending queue is full or the strategy is exhausted.
-- `tell(completed_samples)` receives completed samples.
-Current strategies are non-adaptive, so this is a no-op.
+- `tell(completed_samples)` receives completed samples and advances adaptive strategies.
 - `is_exhausted()` reports whether no more samples are available.
 - `estimated_sample_count()` returns a finite count when known.